Let the boy try along this bayonet-blade

 Nor antlers through the thickness of his curls.

-We are busy working to bring Wilfred Owen's "Arms and the Boy" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Wilfred Owen's "Arms and the Boy" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Arms and the Boy" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.